memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 This **MAGE** module is still in its early phase.
 We intend using it only for **learning** activities.
 The current state of the module is that you need to manually switch the TGN mode to `eval`.
 After the switch, incoming edges will be used for **evaluation** only.
-If you wish to make it production-ready because you like what you see :smile: be sure to either open **[GitHub issue](https://github.com/memgraph/mage/issues)**, or drop us a comment on **[Discord](https://discord.gg/memgraph)**.
+If you wish to make it production-ready because you like what you see :smile: make sure to either open **[GitHub issue](https://github.com/memgraph/mage/issues)**, or drop us a comment on **[Discord](https://discord.gg/memgraph)**.
 Also, consider giving us a :star: so we can continue to do even better work.